Part-Time

 Blanchardstown Road North, Dublin 15

-Step 3 : The Admissions Office will then assess your application once it is deemed complete (ie. - deposit and transcripts have been received)
+Step 3 : The Admissions Office will assess your application once it is deemed complete (ie. - deposit and transcripts have been received)

-If you receive a regret email you will receive a refund of your €250 deposit to the credit/debit card which was used to pay the course fee.
+Step 4 : An offer or regret of a place will be sent by email.
+If your application is unsuccessful you will receive a refund of your €250 deposit to the credit / debit card which was used to pay the course fee.

 WHAT ARE THE MINIMUM ENTRY REQUIREMENTS ?